pianoyeg94/go-runtime-inside-out/netpoller/netpoller.md

       - the socket was closed unexpectedly
       - an error condition occured on the associated fd

-   If at least one of this conditions is true a read flag is added to the resulting mode.
+   If at least one of th conditions is true a read flag is added to the resulting mode.

    Write mode is considered if:
       - the fd became available for non-blocking write